 So, why the heck am I writing a serial?
 And why was there a long pause between installments three and four?

 Because I’ve been hit or miss in terms of finishing my work on longer stories.
 I have several projects that have been waiting at 10,000 or 20,000 words for me to finish them.
 I’ve let myself be derailed into turning to shorter projects and finishing those instead.
 But that’s not a good pattern for a writer to be in.

 So a serial seemed like a good way to make a public commitment to finishing a story.
 I started this project to light a fire under my butt.
 By following through here, I demonstrate to myself that this unfortunate pattern of leaving long stories lie fallow for months or years before finishing them is unnecessary.
 I show myself that I can finish what I started.
 And I force myself to figure how how to motivate myself to do it.

 Sometimes we realize that something is wrong, and it needs fixing.

 It won’t get fixed unless we work on it with a seriousness.

 So here I am, working with a seriousness.
 And I get a finished story out of it, and I hope you’ll find you got a good read out of it.

-Posted on March 19, 2017, in Science Fiction, Serial, Things I've Written, Writing and tagged Broken Rice, Finish what you started, Flaws, Self-improvement, Writers Block, Writers Resources, writing process, writing tools.
+Posted on March 19, 2017, in Science Fiction, Serial, Things I've Written, Writing and tagged Broken Rice, Finish what you started, Flaws, Self-improvement, Writers Block.
 Bookmark the permalink.
 Leave a comment.